laravel/docs/schema.md

           ->references('id')->on('users')
           ->onDelete('cascade');

 To drop a foreign key, you may use the `dropForeign` method.
-A similar naming convention is used for foreign keys as is used for other indexes:
+A similar naming convention is used for foreign keys as is used for other indexes.
+Assuming we are working on the `posts` table and want to drop the foreign key on the `user_id` table:

 	$table->dropForeign('posts_user_id_foreign');